Register for Free edWebinars Below

 - In-Depth Learning that fosters active student engagement, higher-order thinking, reflection, and application of skills

-This edWebinar will provide photographic examples of how to use the APPEAL rating scale to aid in assessing and designing the primary learning environment with the goal to engage children in active learning.
-Practical examples of classroom design will be presented through photographs and discussion.
-This edWebinar will be of particular benefit to K-3 educators and administrators.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will provide photographic examples of how to use the APPEAL rating scale to aid in assessing and designing the primary learning environment with the goal to engage children in active learning.
+Practical examples of classroom design are presented through photographs and discussion.
+This recorded edWebinar will be of particular benefit to K-3 educators and administrators. .

 About the Presenters